 Managing thousands of customers while maintaining personalized service—this is the challenge keeping business leaders awake at night.
 Unlike purely transactional businesses, customer-centric organizations build long-term relationships that drive repeat business, referrals, and sustainable growth.

-The statistics are sobering: research consistently shows that 30-70% of CRM implementations fail to meet their objectives.
-Organizations spend millions on licensing, consulting, and configuration only to watch the system become an expensive data entry burden that users avoid whenever possible.
+📊 Key Stat: Research consistently shows that 30–70% of CRM implementations fail to meet their objectives.
+Organizations spend millions on licensing, consulting, and configuration only to watch the system become an expensive data entry burden.

 The culprit isn't usually the technology.
 Salesforce provides robust capabilities, as we've detailed throughout this series.
 The failure point is adoption—getting people to actually use the system in ways that deliver business value.